alphagov/paas-tech-docs/source/documentation/getting_started/quick_setup_guide.md

 If you'd like to find out about taking part in the beta, please contact us by emailing [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk).

-We currently restrict which IP addresses are allowed to access the PaaS to deploy and manage apps.
-As part of the setup process, you will need to provide us with a list of all the IPs you and your developers will use to access the PaaS.
-You can [check our whitelist of allowed IPs here](https://github.com/alphagov/paas-cf/blob/master/terraform/prod.tfvars#L12).

 In order to provide you with an account, we need to store some personal data about you.
 Please see [our Privacy Policy](/#privacy-policy) for details.

 ### Setting up the command line